cap-js/docs/cds/common.md

 ## Aspects for Localized Data

-Following are types and aspects mostly used behind the scenes for [localized data](../guides/localized-data/index).
-For example given this effective definition of `sap.common.Countries`:
+Following are types and aspects mostly used behind the scenes for [localized data](../guides/localized-data/index). <br>
+For example given this entity definition:

 ```cds
 entity Foo {